 Delivering on the 2020 Vision

-UiPath followed up in November 2019 with the release of its 2019.10 long-term support (LTS) Enterprise Edition, as well as a product rollout schedule for the announced platform expansion.
+UiPath expands its RPA platform to create the first-ever, end-to-end automation lifecycle management solution.
+New, groundbreaking capabilities were announced during UiPath's Forward III user conference in October 2019.
+The following month, it released the 2019.10 long-term support (LTS) Enterprise Edition, as well as a product rollout schedule.
 There is much to unpack, and tremendous customer and partner excitement.
 Let’s dive right into what’s new!

 What We’re Most Excited About

 We’ll focus on five new and exciting capabilities in the UiPath platform expansion:

 - Beyond Azure – integrate with Microsoft products and services

 - Measure and improve business outcomes

 UiPath expands its RPA platform with 900 new features and 3,000 bug fixes.
 However, in this post, we’re only scratching the surface!